estruyf/vscode-demo-time/README.md

   <img alt="Demo Time" src="./assets/logo/demotime.png">
 </h1>

-<h2 align="center">Script your coding demos to perfection and present slides—all within VS Code!
+<h2 align="center">Script your coding demos to perfection and present slides — all within VS Code!
 No typos, no missteps—just flawless, stress-free presentations.
 Seamlessly execute each demo step and advance through slides like a pro, keeping your audience engaged without ever leaving your coding environment.</h2>

 <p align="center">
   <a href="https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-demo-time" title="Check it out on the Visual Studio Marketplace">